captaincode0/silex-skeleton/README.md

 ### Virtual host

->Virtual hosting is a method to allow multiple hosting domain names in one host, for example in your localhost you could have site1.com and site2.com.
+>Virtual hosting is a method to allow multiple domain names in one machine, for example in your localhost you could have site1.com and site2.com.

 - How to SetUp a virtual host
 	- [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-ubuntu-14-04-lts)